The return of the workplace

 If we look at these spaces, what risks exist and what can be done to reduce them?

-LED hooks can be integrated into a booking system allowing hot-deskers to see which workspaces are clean and available.
+LED indicators can be integrated into a booking system allowing hot-deskers to see which workspaces are clean and available.
 Availability can even be viewed on an interactive, real-time map.

 Over the past few years, the rise of the huddle space has been transformational for most organisations.
 These small dedicated, multi-person spaces, often complemented by a range of collaboration tools and technologies, have become the mainstay for modern office design.
 Created to enable inspired ad-hoc small team working, these environments are often located as discreet small meeting spaces or break out areas in large open-plan offices.
 These valuable and highly productive spaces now need revisiting in light of the social distancing guidance provided by governments around the world.

 Firstly, the ad-hoc, informal nature of these spaces certainly needs fresh thinking.
 Shared, small workspaces are set to become a thing of the past, certainly in the short and mid-term as enforced social distances become the new norm.
-However, before they are retired and become no go areas, or reminders of lost productivity let's consider how they can be utilised to become highly effective workspaces.
+However, before they are retired and become no-go areas, or reminders of lost productivity, let's consider how they can be utilised to become highly effective workspaces.
 The addition of room/desk booking solutions, for example, could give them a new lease of life as private workspaces.
-Adding booking capabilities to these spaces ensures they can be adequately booked with reserved cleaning times between users.
+Adding booking capabilities to these spaces ensures they can be adequately reserved with enough cleaning time between users.

 Add a USB camera with a suitable microphone and they can become a BYOD video conferencing room.
 Additionally, wireless content sharing capabilities reduces the restrictions of cable connectivity.